 Three words someone else would use to describe me:

-empathetic, creative, supportive
+empathetic, creative, achiever

 I consider a day a success if: